Certificate in Public History

 In addition to the application required by the Graduate College, applicants to the certificate program must submit the following materials with the online application:

 - One letter of recommendation from recent instructors, employers, or other individuals qualified to evaluate probably success in the program

 - A personal statement of intent indicating the purpose for enrolling in the program and outlining career goals (2-3 pages).
 Careful attention is given to these materials.

 TIME TO COMPLETION OF DEGREE

-The graduate certificate in Public History must be completed within four years from the semester date that the first course is taken.
+The graduate certificate in Public History must be completed within six years from the semester date that the first course is taken.
 The certificate is awarded upon the completion of all degree requirements, including the internship.
 The graduate certificate in Public History will appear on the student’s official transcript.

 The certificate program consists of fourteen to fifteen academic credit hours of work.
 These must include twelve hours of course work (described below) plus two to three hours of approved internship credit as a capstone experience as the completion of the graduate certificate program.
 The program of course work includes two required courses:

 - HIST/ACS 6570 HISTORICAL SOCIETY ADMINISTRATION (3 HRS)

 These two courses are each offered every other year, normally during the Fall semester of each academic year on a rotating basis.
 Both of these courses must be successfully completed for the certificate program degree.

 The program of study also includes a requirement that students successfully complete any two of the following three courses: